Invest-In-a-Tech/React-Native-Voice-Assistant-App/README.md

-# voice-assistant-app
+# Voice Assistant App

-    In addition to the React Native app code, there is a backend server code written in Python using Flask.
-The server code handles transcription of the uploaded audio file and generates a response using OpenAI's GPT-3.5-turbo model.
-It also converts the response text to speech using the Eleven Labs API.
+This project encompasses a comprehensive voice assistant application using a React Native frontend and a Flask backend.
+The essence of the app lies in its ability to allow users to interact with an AI assistant through voice.
+Users can record audio messages, which are then processed by the server for transcription and response generation using OpenAI's GPT-3.5-turbo model.
+Additionally, the Eleven Labs API is employed to transform these responses into speech.
+The frontend, developed with React Native, provides a user-friendly interface displaying the conversation and managing audio interactions.
+The backend, powered by Flask, handles the core functionalities of audio processing, transcription, AI response generation, and speech conversion, ensuring a seamless user experience.
+Please note that is my first attempt at creating a full-stack application, and I am still learning the ropes.
+I would appreciate any feedback on how to improve the code and the overall project.

 ## Expo CLI to create a new React Native project: